philmikejones/beginning-mapping/handout.md

 1. Select the `Join layer` (this is the table layer)
 1. Select the `Join field` (this is the id column in the table layer)
 1. Select the `Target field` (this is the id column in the geometry layer)
+1. If you know you only need specific columns tick `Joined Fields` and click the arrow to display a list of columns and select only those you need.
+We only need `Area Codes` and `2015-2017` so tick these.
 1. Leave all other options as their default
+1. Press `OK` then `Apply`.

 ![Join dialogue](images/vector-join-dialogue.png)

 Now we can style our thematic map.
 Go to the `Symbology` tab and change `Single symbol` to `Graduated`.
-Select the column to base the styles on (I've used the most recent 2015--2017 data) and choose a colour ramp (I try to avoid red and green; more on this later).
+Select the column to base the styles on (I've used the most recent `2015-2017` data) and choose a colour ramp (I try to avoid red and green; more on this later).
-Select `Natural Breaks (Jenks)` under `Mode` and, for now, leave all options as their default (we'll talk more about stylistic choices later) and press `Classify`.
+Select `Natural Breaks (Jenks)` under `Mode` and, for now, leave all options as their default (we'll talk more about these choices later) and press `Classify` then `Apply`.

 ![Styling our map](images/le-thematic-map-jenks.png)